Skip to content

 Karthik Vinod is a graduate student at Columbia University’s Graduate School of Journalism.
 He reports on science, education and public health.

-Previously, Karthik interned with The Hindu, a national newspaper of record in India.
-Last year, he co-founded EdPublica, a science and educational news platform.
+Previously, I interned with The Hindu, a national newspaper of record in India.
+Last year, I co-founded EdPublica, a science and educational news platform.

-You can reach out to Karthik on Signal @karthik.171 or via kv2462@columbia.edu
+You can reach out to me on Signal @karthik.171 or via kv2462@columbia.edu

 • Education